 Caffeine is usually found in fat-burning supplements because of its natural properties that aid in burning fats in the body.
 Black coffee, for instance, is the most recommended beverage for those people who are practicing intermittent fasting.
-Likewise, those who wished to limit their caloric intake
+Likewise for those who wished to limit their caloric intake.

 The reason why coffee can help you burn fat is that it contains stimulants that can affect metabolism.
 These active substances aside from caffeine are:

 - Theobromine: It is a mild stimulant also found in cocoa powder.
-It helps in lowering blood pressure, boost energy, and reduces water weight.
+It helps lower blood pressure, boost energy, and reduce water weight.

 - Chlorogenic acid: Chlorogenic acid or the CGA helps in regulating blood glucose concentration and lipid metabolism in the body.

-May Boost Energy Levels and Coffee May Make You Smarter
+12. May Boost Energy Levels and Make You Smarter

 Extreme body workouts and other strenuous physical activity can result in body pain.
 Instead of taking ibuprofen to relieve the pain, drink coffee.
 In a 2006 study, it was revealed that coffee drinkers are less likely to experience post-workout pain by up to 48% when they drink at least two cups of coffee each day.